-You won’t want to miss Ludwig von Beethoven’s Symphony No. 5.
-Annelle Gregory, a Sphinx Solo Program violinist, performs the fiery Violin Concerto by Cuban-French composer Jose White LaFitte, and Gioachino Rossini’s charming Overture to Semiramide starts the season on the right note.
+You won’t want to miss Ludwig van Beethoven’s Symphony No. 5.
+Plus, Tai Murray performs Tchaikovsky’s Violin Concerto, and Gioachino Rossini’s charming Overture to Semiramide starts the Masterworks series on the right note.

 Please Note: Seating at Inspiration Hall may be limited due to Covid-19 restrictions, and if restrictions are in place at the time of the concert, we will make every effort to accommodate all patrons.
 If we are unable to accommodate in person attendance, patrons may be offered an alternate concert date, or a livestream option.

 In 1875, Peter Ilyich Tchaikovsky (1840–1893) showed his First Piano Concerto

 (featured on our final concert last season) to Nicolai Rubinstein, one of the greatest pianists of the day.
 Rubinstein declared it unplayable; but as we know, it went on to become one of most beloved works in the repertoire.
 Just a few years later, in 1878, Tchakovsky showed his new Violin Concerto to Leopold Auer, one of the greatest violinists of the day.
 Once again, he was told it was unplayable; and once again, ...